It is not uncommon for car accidents to happen in parking lots.

 There are no specific Florida parking lot laws that require these lots to mark anything other than designating handicapped parking spaces.

-With this in mind, you may wonder how do you determine fault in a parking lot accident.
+However, while there may be no parking lot laws in Florida besides handicap spots, you may wonder “how do you determine fault in a parking lot accident?”

 If a fender bender in a parking lot happens where one vehicle was still parked, the moving vehicle will automatically be held at fault.
 After all, the parked car couldn’t do anything that could have led to it being hit.

 However, if both vehicles were moving at the time of impact, the fault will have to be determined based on the accident’s facts.

 Common Parking Lot Car Accidents

 When two cars are backing up simultaneously, they may have a collision because they did not see the other vehicle in their blind spot or were looking in a different direction.
 Parking lot accident fault both backing up generally results in both vehicles being held equally responsible for the event.
 However, if there is evidence that one party was more at fault (improper backing Florida), the injured party may seek a claim against the other driver.